GSGaming-py/GSGaming-py/README.md

 - 👋 Hey, Welcome,
 My Name ist Gerrit but you can call me Tobi!
-- 👀 I’m interested in Gaming, Python and everythin inbetween
+- 👀 I’m interested in Gaming, Python and everything inbetween
 - 🌱 I’m currently learning Python, C++, lua, SQL
 - 💞️ I’m looking to collaborate on erverythin where i can Help ;D
 - 📫 How to reach me just write me Discord DM and Done!
 Tobi_xD#3622